kinnunenaleksi/hockey_xG/NHL_xG.md

 ### Histograms

-A couple of histograms from the data that show the distribution of shot distance and angle
+a couple of histograms from the data that show the distribution of shot distance and angle

 ``` r